dcaldr/denik-zza/docs/testing-database-setup.md

 When using `TestDatabaseType.file`, test databases get unique filenames:

+- Location: `test/test_dbs/` directory (automatically created)
 - Format: `test_YY-MM-DD_testDB_NNNNN.db`
-- Example: `test_24-01-15_testDB_42837.db`
+- Example: `test/test_dbs/test_24-01-15_testDB_42837.db`
-- Automatic cleanup prevents accumulation
+- **Files are preserved by default** for debugging and analysis
-- Human-readable for debugging
+- Human-readable timestamps for easy identification
+- Not committed to version control (in `.gitignore`)
+- Optional cleanup methods available if needed

 ## Migration from Old System